 THE OBJECTIVES OF THE TELLINGTON TTOUCH® METHOD ARE:

 – to influence an increase in well-being by reducing stress

-It has been proven that the method has an effect on the nervous system, which has a major impact in the above-mentioned situation.
+It has been proven that the method has an effect on the nervous system.
 Owners of various animals have reported a change in negative behaviour patterns after only a short application of the method.

 The Tellington TTouch® Centre Slovenia has its own website.

 For whom and what is it used?

 – Healthcare (to support treatment, rehabilitation and recuperation)